dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 ## How do changes get approved?

 Changes only require approval if they change the [standard][standard] or [Prelude][prelude].
-Anybody with the "commit bit" (i.e. write access to this repository) can merge a pull request after a 24 hour waiting period.
+If a pull request does not require approval, anybody with the "commit bit" (i.e. write access to this repository) can merge it after a 24 hour waiting period.
 See below for more details about how to obtain the commit bit.

-Language changes are voted on by actively maintained implementations of the Dhall language.
+Changes to the [standard][standard] and [Prelude][prelude] are voted on by actively maintained implementations of the Dhall language.
+Votes are made using the GitHub pull request approval feature.
 Each implementation gets one vote.

 At the time of this writing the two actively supported implementations of Dhall
 are: